C Pam Zhang: How Much of These Hills Is Gold

 Zhang has been awarded support from Tin House, Bread Loaf, and Aspen Words.
-In 2020, Zhang was nominated for the Booker Prize.
-The same year, Zhang was named a National Book Foundation "5 Under 35" Honoree.
+In 2020, Zhang was longlisted for the Booker Prize.
+The same year, Zhang was named a "5 Under 35" Honoree by the National Book Foundation.

 Land of Milk and Honey

 Zhang's second novel, Land of Milk and Honey, published in 2023, is set in a near-future ecological crisis where a global smog has wiped out biodiversity and collapsed agriculture.

 The protagonist, a 29-year-old unnamed Asian American chef, leaves collapsed England to work in a secluded elite research facility in the Italian Alps.
 The mountain enclave, owned by a reclusive capitalist, is one of the few places where food still grows.
 It serves as both a biobank and a sanctuary for investors and scientists developing genetically engineered plants and animals.
 The chef is hired to prepare elaborate meals from rare and extinct ingredients for wealthy backers.
 Her culinary work is used to evoke emotion and secure financial support.

 The novel explores moral dilemmas about resource hoarding, scientific elitism, and survival amid collapse.

 The book was listed in The New York Times 100 Notable Books for 2023.
-It was longlisted for the Aspen Words Literary Prize and the Carol Shields Prize for Fiction.
+It was longlisted for the 2024 Aspen Words Literary Prize and the 2024 Carol Shields Prize for Fiction.

+Personal life

+She has maintained residency between San Francisco, California and Brooklyn, New York.
+She previously spent time in the United Kingdom.